Early Verification of Legal Compliance via Bounded Satisfiability Checking: Checking Bounded Satisfiability

 0.05in

-\textbf{Complexity.} The size of the quantifier-free formula is $O(n^k)$, where $k$ is the maximum depth of quantifier nesting.
-Since the background theory used in $\phi$ is restricted to LIA, the complexity of solving the formula is NP-complete~\cite{DBLP:journals/jacm/Papadimitriou81}.
-Since {\sc Translate} is linear in the size of the formula $\phi$, the complexity of our approach is dominated by solving the translated formula which is NP-complete with respect to the size of the formula, $n^k$.
+{\bf Complexity.} The size of the quantifier-free formula is $O(\bound^k)$, where $k$ is the maximum depth of quantifier nesting.
+Since the background theory used in $\phi$ is restricted to linear integer arithmetic, solving the formula is NP-hard~\cite{DBLP:journals/jacm/Papadimitriou81}.
+Because $T$ (Tab.~\ref{tab:translate}) is linear in the size of the formula $\phi$, $\naiveAlg$ is NP-complete w.r.t. the size of the grounded formula, $\bound^k$.